 The name “cottonmouth” is derived from the snake’s habit of opening its mouth to an intruder, revealing its inner white lining.

-The cottonmouth is the United States’ only semi-aquatic viper, known to live in shallow lakes, streams, and marshes.
+The cottonmouth is a semi-aquatic viper, known to live in shallow lakes, streams, and marshes.

 STATUS: The cottonmouth has been listed as of Least Concern by the International Union for Conservation of Nature (IUCN).